Anti-racism, decolonization + liberation-focused therapy

 Depending on your needs, our work may include:

-• Psychoeducation: To help you make sense of your experiences through a lens of historical and systemic context, reducing self-blame.
+Psychoeducation: To help you make sense of your experiences through a lens of historical and systemic context, reducing self-blame and unhelpful guilt / shame.

-• Narrative Therapy: To help you separate your identity from the stories of oppression and reclaim your own narrative.
+Narrative Therapy: To help you separate your identity and self-concept from the legacies of oppression and reclaim your own narrative so that we can all help rebuild the world together.